Fishes (The Bear): Critical reviews

 GQ described "Fishes" as the standout episode of the second season, praising the ensemble cast.
 Brady Langmann of Esquire described the episode as "one of the year's best".

-The Los Angeles Times praised the episode and Curtis' portrayal of the "notable character" Donna.
+The Los Angeles Times praised the episode and Curtis' portrayal of Donna.
 Various critics called her performance Emmy-worthy.

 Salon.com critic Melanie McFarland praised the episode's ability to deliver on plot and thematic issues while delivering the show's trademark intensity.
 Vulture called the episode "absolutely exhausting to watch" and said "[b]oth the writing and the execution of 'Fishes' speaks to how well The Bear is able to walk its dramatic tightrope, and come Emmy season 2024, you just know everyone involved in this episode is going to clean the hell up."